mdundek/yava/README.md

 - __4. NLU__: Naturtal Language Understanding for intent classification and named entity extraction
 - __5. Text to speech__: Convert text into voice and play it back over the speaker
 - __6. Ortchestrator__: The heart of the solution, that orchestrates all other components
+- __7. MQTT broker__: The Mosquitto message bus used for component communication

 Before you can go ahead and start up the assistant, you will have to prepare and set up some configuration files first.